x

 We’d love to hear about your detailed project specifications in the manner easiest for you!

-You can also reach us using our online Contact Us page or, you can give us a call at 419-925-4121 or toll free at 800-645-5344.
+You can also reach us using our online Contact Us form, or you can give us a call at 800-645-5344.
 A print professional will go over the details of your project and provide a timely and detailed quote based on your needs.

 What artwork files do you accept?

-We utilize a modern PDF workflow so for most projects, a high-resolution PDF with embedded fonts and graphics and applicable crop marks or bleed is ideal.
-You may also choose to include original packaged files with your PDF in the event our prepress department would need to make simple file corrections.
+We utilize a modern PDF workflow, so for most projects, a high-resolution PDF with embedded fonts and graphics and applicable crop marks or bleed is ideal.
+You may also include original packaged files with your PDF in the event our prepress department needs to make simple file corrections.
 Please include all fonts and graphics with your original files.

 Packaged file formats that are preferred include: